Stressed Dog Body Language: How to Read the Signs of Stress in Dogs

 • Facial muscles: Your dog’s facial muscles will appear relaxed.

 Full-spectrum hemp extract can also be beneficial to your stressed dog.
-By helping reduce the effects of normal environmental stress, full-spectrum hemp extract can help your dog maintain a normal and relaxed disposition.
-It may also reduce hyperactivity.
+By helping ease the effects of normal environmental stress, full-spectrum hemp extract can help your dog maintain a normal and relaxed disposition.
+It may also help with hyperactivity.
 Additional benefits include:

 • Helps maintain contentment during separation, travel, motion sickness and tension caused by changes in your pet’s daily routine